CedarGroveStudios/Robot_Friend_FeatherWing/README.md

 When the PB/PG is powered only by the Crickit via the Feather 3V pin, the PB/PG 3.3v regulator is reverse-biased by the Crickit-supplied +3.3 volts.
 The AP2112-3.3 regulator has an intrinsic MOSFET diode between its output and input that conducts when reverse-biased, raising the voltage of the input pin to the same as the output pin less the forward voltage drop of the diode.
 What that means is that 5-volt components like the PB/PG's NeoPixels and Stemma connectors will have approximately +3.2 volts available for operation.
 The PB/PG NeoPixels seem to work with the lower voltage, but might not be 100% reliable.

-Caution: Since the reverse-biased "feature" of the PB/PG's internal regulator is not documented in the datasheet, it's probably a good idea to limit use of the PB/PG NeoPixels when stacked on the Crickit via the Robot Friend FeatherWing.
+Since the reverse-biased "feature" of the PB/PG's internal regulator is not documented in the datasheet, it's probably a good idea to limit use of the PB/PG NeoPixels when stacked on the Crickit via the Robot Friend FeatherWing.
 If you need to brightly light the PB/PG NeoPixels, consider adding a small LiPo battery directly to the PB/PG or just use the Crickit's internal NeoPixel or drive a string via the Crickit's external NeoPixel connector.

 Intrinsic MOSFET Diode Discussion: https://www.digikey.com/en/articles/techzone/2016/sep/the-significance-of-the-intrinsic-body-diodes-inside-mosfets